Atikokan: Mining

 The potential for Steep Rock iron mine was revealed in 1897 by a non-resident geologist, William McInnis.
 Nothing was done until the winter of 1929–1930, when Julian Cross started interviewing iron and steel companies to try to unlock Steep Rock's potential.
 He finally convinced a company from Duluth, Minnesota, led by Robert Whiteside to take the job.

 In 1932, Dr. McKenzie and Tom Rawn staked out the entire South East bay of Steep Rock.
 They then found a spot, sunk a shaft and found it was rich with high grade hematite.
 The mine was quickly abandoned as they had trouble keeping water out of it.
 In 1940, Rawn sold 109 claims located west of Steep Rock to Midwest Iron Mining Corporation, and in March of that year, with 60 claims in his name, created Rawn Iron Mines Ltd. Four months later, on July 23, Rawn went out prospecting near Sapawe, and never returned.
 Parties searched for weeks, but his remains were never found.

-An aboriginal person discovered The Hammond Reef Mine in 1894 on the shore of Sawbill Lake, about 30 miles from Atikokan and showed it to John Hammond.
+An indigenous person discovered The Hammond Reef Mine in 1894 on the shore of Sawbill Lake, about 30 miles from Atikokan and showed it to John Hammond.
 A 10 stamp mill was built there in 1897 and 30 more stamps were added along with a hydro electric power house.
 It closed in 1899 because the results were disappointing.
 It then reopened in 1938.

 Forestry

 Timber was first noticed in the area as early as the 1870s.
 There were 31 surveys, with 21 being in Quetico Provincial Park and 10 being in the Clearwater and White Otter Castle area.
 The first attempt at harvesting timber in the area was in 1886.
 A sawmill was located on the height of land east of the French Portage.

-The strip between Lac La Croix and French Lake held great potential for logging of red and white pine, however, the barren shores around Saganaga show that there were many fires there, with approximately one sixth of the total area having been destroyed by fires.
+The strip between Lac La Croix and French Lake held great potential for logging of red and white pine, however, the barren shores around Saganaga show that there were multiple fires there, with approximately one sixth of the total area having been destroyed by fires.
 These forest fires were usually caused by the carelessness of troops that passed through the area years before on the Dawson Trail.
 H.C.
 Smith described the aftermath as "gigantic, half burned dead pines, which, towering in the air, add so much to the wildness and desolation of the scene" and "too often caused by the carelessness of explorers, prospectors, and hunters; The Indians are very careful to extinguish their fires during the dry season ... it is regretted that the fatal carelessness of the others cannot be checked."
 He noted that the pine in the unburnt area was excellent.
 The best trees were said to be found on Trout, Darkey, and Brent Lakes, and the farthest Southeast end of Sturgeon Lake.